GoogleCloudPlatform/devrel-demos/languages/README.md

 # Demos that belong in this folder

-Demos in this folder primarily focus on how a specific programming language is best used with GCP.
+Demos in this folder primarily focus on how a specific programming language is best used with Google Cloud.